Notify me

 Laco‘s logo incorporates a blend of traditional and modern typography, reflecting the brand’s historical legacy and contemporary outlook.
 The logo symbolizes Laco’s heritage in pilot watches and precision instrument manufacturing, resonating with enthusiasts seeking authentic aviation-inspired timepieces.

-If you want more examples, see my blog post on individuality in watchmaking.
+If you want more examples, see my article on individuality in watchmaking.

-From the beginning of designing the UnconstrainedTime logo, I wanted a logo which reflected the juxtaposition of an unusual degree of creative freedom, with precision and quality, both inherent in the brand.
+From the beginning of designing the UnconstrainedTime logo, I wanted a logo which reflected the combination of an unusual degree of creative freedom, with precision and quality, both inherent characteristics of our brand.
+I’ll go into detail of my logo design process as a case study showing one way it can be done.

 Here are a few of our very unique watch creations, so you can get an idea of the brand and what it’s about: